RedeployAB/PSScaffold/README.md

 ## <a name=version>Versions and Updates</a>

+### v1.0.3

+* Fixed error in template for `build_utils.ps1`.

+### v1.0.2

+Some changes to the templates and initial scaffolding.
+The new `Publish-PSModule` might be moved from `build_utils.ps1` to be part of `PSScaffold` as a whole.
+That is also why this is more of a fix than a minor version increment, since `PSScaffold` itself does not receive the function.

+* Updated template for `build_utils.ps1`.
+The function `Publish-SMBModule` has been renamed to `Publish-PSModule` and has been reworked to support the official **PSGallery**.
+* Updated template for `x.settings.ps1`.
+Most settings has been outcommented, to allow the user to customize more freely when modifying their build pipeline.

 ### v1.0.1

 Changes to templates.
 Before/After hooks are now longer used by default.
 It's up